 Here’s an example of connecting multiple OAK PoE cameras to the UniFi switch:

 The OAK PoE models are designed to allow outdoor use, including being weather resistant.
 As part of this weather resistance, there is a cable gland that provides the sealing around the Ethernet cable.
-These glands are designed to be used with “professional” installations - meaning that they are designed to be used with cable that is crimped to length for the installation - and thereby has no “boot”.
+These glands are designed to be used with “professional” installations, meaning that they are designed to be used with cable that is crimped to length for the installation and thus has no “boot”.

 We recommend using Cat5e ethernet cable, as the newer ones are bigger and might not fit properly in the IP67 gland.